rackerlabs/scantron/README.md

 ### Update /etc/rc.local with agent IPs for autossh

 This is done automatically for one agent through Ansible.
 You may have to add additional lines and update SSH keys for each agent if they are different.
-These commands are for master connecting to the agents.
+These commands are for Master connecting to the agents.

 In this example: